Huy-DNA/MPiSC/report/chapters/background/index.typ

   label: <unsafe-memory-reclamation-case>,
 )

 Solutions to this problem must ensure that memory is only freed when no other processes are holding references to it.
-In garbage-collected programming environments, this problem can be conveniently push to the garbage collector.
+In garbage-collected programming environments, this problem can be conveniently pushed to the garbage collector.
 In non-garbage-collected programming environments, however, custom schemes must be utilized.

 // == C++11 concurrency
 //